jingmeng-bioinformatics/DeepSSV/README.md

         chr1    2312314 1
         chr1    5006153 0

-Please help us improve Deepssv by reporting bugs or ideas on how to make things better.
+Please help us improve DeepSSV by reporting bugs or ideas on how to make things better.
 You can submit an issue or send me an email.

 Jing Meng